 For the visually impaired, it is often the amount of light that the surface or object reflects – the Light Reflectance Value (LRV) relative to its surroundings – that determines whether it can be seen or not.
 By measuring the LRV of different materials, fixtures and fittings, items can be chosen that give an acceptable contrast.
 The greater the difference between the LRV of adjacent materials, the more likely the difference in the surfaces will be identified.

-BS 8300:2009+A1:2010 – 'Design of buildings and their approaches to meet the needs of disabled people – Code of practice' provides information on what may be considered as acceptable levels of contrast in light reflectance values.
+BS 8300-2:2018 – ‘Design of an accessible and inclusive built environment.
+Buildings – Code of practice’ provides information on what may be considered as acceptable levels of contrast in light reflectance values.

 Annex B of this document gives guidance on acceptable LRVs for a range of different situations.
 A difference in contrasting light reflectance values of 30 points or more is considered as being good.
 However, a difference of 20 points or more may also be considered as acceptable – especially where the lighting is greater than 200 lux, or for large areas.
 Values of less than 20 are considered as being poor.

 When deciding whether a contrast is acceptable or not, consideration also needs to be given on whether the objects are two- or three-dimensional, shiny or matt, and metallic or non-metallic in nature.
 For instance, a door handle and door may be acceptable with a difference of only 15 points.

 The higher the value obtained for LRV, the greater the amount of light that is being reflected.
 A value of 100 represents total reflectance of light by an object (therefore, it appears white) and 0 indicates total absorption of light (black).

 A number of methods that may be used for determining LRV are also given in BS 8300:2009+A1:2010.